CHANGE IN STUDENT STATUS

 - Full-time to Part-time: When a full-time student elects to take a reduced course load in a given semester, this does not alter the student’s tuition status and, therefore, does not obviate the student’s obligation to pay full-time tuition.
 To pay part-time tuition, students must apply for and receive permission from the Associate Dean to change to part-time status.

 - Part-time to Full-time: Part-time students are enrolled in nine credit hours per semester for their first two semesters and in 12 credit hours for subsequent semesters.
-After the end of 2 semesters of enrollment and at least 18 credit hours of first-year courses, part-time students with a cumulative GPA of 3.0 or higher are eligible to apply to the Associate Dean for Academic Affairs for a change to full-time status.
+Starting with the spring semester 2024, part-time students will be enrolled in 12 credits hours.
+After the end of 2 semesters of enrollment and at least 18 credit hours of first-year courses, part-time students are eligible to apply to the Associate Dean for Academic Affairs for a change to full-time tuition status.

 - Taking Fewer than 7 Credit Hours in a Fall, Spring, or Required Summer Standard Semester: Any student in the part-time division who wishes to enroll in fewer than 7 credit hours division in a fall, spring or required summer standard semester must obtain the written approval of the Associate Dean for Academic Affairs.
 Approval will only be granted in extraordinary circumstances.